VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 tags: contextual&nbsp;bandits
 ---

-# Contextual Bandits and Vowpal Wabbit
+## Contextual bandits and Vowpal Wabbit

-This tutorial includes an overview of contextual bandits (CB) and describes how to approach a contextual bandit problem using Vowpal Wabbit (VW).
-No prior knowledge of CB is required.
-You will learn how to use VW in a CB setting with the Python tutorial—including when and how to work with with different CB approaches, how to format data, and understand the results.
+This tutorial includes an overview of the contextual bandits approach to reinforcement learning and describes how to approach a contextual bandit problem using Vowpal Wabbit.
+You will learn how to use Vowpal Wabbit in a contextual bandit setting with the Python tutorial—including when and how to work with different contextual bandits approaches, how to format data, and understand the results.
+No prior knowledge of contextual bandits or Vowpal Wabbit is required.

 ## Getting started with Vowpal Wabbit